1992 Tatarstan shooting

 The 1992 Tatarstan shooting was a mass murder which occurred in Tatarstan, Russia, on 26 April 1992.
-The perpetrator, Andrey Shpagonov, shot and killed 9 people and seriously injured another during a robbery attempting to steal firearms from his former workplace with the State Courier Service.
+The perpetrator, Andrei Shpagonov, shot and killed 9 people and seriously injured another during a robbery attempting to steal firearms from his former workplace with the State Courier Service.
 Shpagonov and his accomplice, Dmitri Kovalev, were arrested and sentenced to death and 15 years imprisonment, respectively.
 On 11 November 1995, Shpagonov was executed by shooting.

 Background

 Perpetrator

-Andrey Shpagonov (Андрей Шпагонов) was born on 13 September 1969, in Kazan, Tatarstan, Soviet Union.
+Andrei Shpagonov (Андрей Шпагонов) was born on 13 September 1969, in Kazan, Tatarstan, Soviet Union.
 He was released from compulsory military service in the Soviet Army due to illness, instead attending a vocational school from which he graduated.
 Shpagonov worked at a factory before joining the Tatarstan branch of the State Courier Service.
 At work, he established himself as a loner, where he was known to be withdrawn and uncommunicative.
 Despite this, Shpagonov was a talented marksman, and regularly received promotions in the service.
 According to his former colleagues, Shpagonov became involved in petty theft.
 At the beginning of 1991, Shpagonov was dismissed from the State Courier Service for non-compliance in his position, and after the dismissal worked as a security guard in a private furniture store in Kazan, but was soon dismissed for unknown reasons.
 Shpagonov also tried to organize his own trading business but failed.